Can Medicare Advantage Plans Deny Enrollment?

 Can Medicare Advantage Plans Deny Enrollment?, Eligibility Criteria for Medicare Advantage Enrollment

-Residency significantly impacts eligibility for Medicare Advantage plans.
+Residency could significantly impact eligibility for Medicare Advantage plans.
 To be eligible, you must be a U.S. resident and either a U.S. citizen or an alien who has been residing in the U.S.

-Also, you must live within the plan’s service area, defined by the contract service area issued by the Centers for Medicare & Medicaid Services (CMS), varying by state and county, and adhere to the medicare coverage rules.
+Also, you must live within the plan’s service area, which is defined by the contract service area issued by the Centers for Medicare & Medicaid Services (CMS), and adhere to the medicare coverage rules.

 Existing Medicare Coverage